dotnetCarpenter/demo-chat-scroll/ch01/step1.md

-[cssServerSide]: https://cssinjs.org/server-side-rendering?v=v10.0.0-alpha.24 "Since a browsers do work on a user's machine, it does not matter if you have 1 or 1.000.000 simultaneous users, but if you move the same work to your server, it DOES matter if you have to do the same work 1 or 1.000.000 times!"
+[cssServerSide]: https://cssinjs.org/server-side-rendering?v=v10.0.0-alpha.24 "Since a browsers do work on a user's machine, it does not matter if you have 1 or 1.000.000 simultaneous users, but if you move the same work to your server, it DOES matter, if you have to do the same work 1 or 1.000.000 times!"